kool-dev/kool/docs/4-Commands/kool-docker.md

 ## kool docker

-Creates a new container and runs the command in it.
+Create a new container using the specified [image] and run a [command] inside it.

 ### Synopsis

-This command acts as a helper for docker run.
+This command acts as a helper for 'docker run'.
-You can start with options that go before the image name for docker run itself, i.e --env='VAR=VALUE'.
-Then you must pass the image name and the command you want to execute on that image.
+You can provide one or more [option...] before the [image] name that will be used by 'docker run' itself (i.e --env='VAR=VALUE').
+Then you must pass the [image] name and the [command] you want to execute on that [image].

 ```
-kool docker [options] [image] [command] [flags]
+kool docker [option...] [image] [command] [flags]
 ```

 ### Options

 ```
-  -T, --disable-tty           Deprecated - no effect
+  -T, --disable-tty           Deprecated - no effect.
-  -e, --env stringArray       Environment variables
+  -e, --env stringArray       Environment variables.
   -h, --help                  help for docker
-  -p, --publish stringArray   Publish a container’s port(s) to the host
+  -p, --publish stringArray   Publish a container's port(s) to the host.
-  -v, --volume stringArray    Bind mount a volume
+  -v, --volume stringArray    Bind mount a volume.
 ```

 ### Options inherited from parent commands